+Snuggle up, furfriends!
 Winter here in the land of the long white cloud often feels a bit more like the land of the long grey grizzly rain cloud!
 Rain or shine, we go walkies every day, and that makes for rather soggy doggies (and humans).
 These simple DIY flannelette dog blankets do double-duty as effective dry cloths.
-These little blankets wash and dry much faster than a bath towel, especially when air drying in our New Zealand winter weather.
+The little blankets are very absorbent but wash and dry much faster than a bath towel, especially when air drying in our New Zealand winter weather.
 Here’s how to make a simple single-layered hemmed DIY flannelette dog blanket or dry cloth.

-These cotton flannelette blankets, unlike our quick dry synthetics, were made to be cute and cosy (of course) but also to help soak up moisture.
-This sneaky little tip has stayed in my memory ever since many years ago my sister-in-law shared that her son’s old baby blankets made the best wraps for drying her wet hair.
+These DIY flannelette dog blankets, unlike our quick-dry synthetics, were made to be cute and cosy (of course) but also to help soak up moisture.
+This sneaky little tip has stayed in my memory ever since many years ago when my sister-in-law mentioned that her son’s old baby blankets made the best wraps for drying her wet hair.
 Very effective, but much lighter and more comfortable than a towel.

 Cotton flannelette is a woven cotton fabric that’s brushed to raise the fibres, giving the material its soft fuzzy feeling.
 It’s referred to as “nap” in fabric terms, which makes it sound even cosier!
-Check out the photo below of Oli nested in the pile of freshly washed and dried flannelette pre-cutting while I was getting my materials ready.
+I made the mistake of setting my sheets down during prep, and the dogs quickly pounced.
+Check out the photo below of Oli nested in the pile of freshly washed and dried flannelette pre-cutting.
 Cosy indeed, cheeky rascal!